Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 # 🍀 Tape Out
 - An energy-efficient pipelined and configurable 3D point cloud-based neural network accelerator is being designed in TSMC 28-nm HPC technology with an area of 2.0 mm×1.5 mm and is taped out in July 2023.
 - A 4.5 TOPS/W sparse 3D-CNN accelerator for real-time 3D understanding was fabricated in UMC 55-nm low-power CMOS technology with an area of 4.2 mm×3.6 mm in August 2020.

+# 🎖 Honors and Awards
+- *2021* Excellent Graduate Award, Southern University of Science and Technology
+- *2021* Best Presentation Award in IEEE CASS Shanghai and Shenzhen Joint Workshop
+- *2020* **National Scholarship**, Ministry of Education of the PRC (The highest scholarship for Chinese undergraduates)
+- *2018, 2019* The First Prize of Outstanding Students in SUSTech (**Top 5%** in SUSTech)

 # 🚀 Skills
 - Familiar with Verilog HDL, PyTorch, Intel Distiller (Model Compression), Cadence (Genus and NCSim), Vivado.